kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/friendly_arrays.md

 _Table 1: The Friendly Arrays For The First Few Ordinals_

 Then what is the systematic procedure to generate (preferably in an exhaustive manner) such $k$-th friendly arrays?
-In the very beginning, I was tempted to crack this problem by following the tricks applied to *Joseph's Ring*.
+In the very beginning, I was tempted to crack this problem by following the tricks applied to the [*Josephus Problem*](#refenences).
 However, due to subtle differences, all efforts were in vain.
 Vicariously, it suddenly dawned on me that the friendly arrays might be approached from a pure programming perspective with stacks, and this opinion indeed worked out.

 ## Stack Version One
 Without considerations for memory efficiency, this straight-forward approach using a stack consumes the most memory